henoriega/Methods_2024_ICF/readme.md

 - [Hernán E. Noriega](mailto:henoriega@estudiantes.fisica.unam.mx)

-  Special thanks to Gabriela Arroyo [ The BOSS 😉 ]
+  Special thanks to Gabriela García (The BOSS 😉)

 This project offers a brief introduction to tools for studying large-scale structure.